audererob/designApp/README.md

    * About
    * End-user license agreement
 * The titlebar is not shown on certain screens (e.g. photo capture)

-Body
-* Content depends on the screen
-* Often there's scrollable content such as title text, body text, images, form controls, etc., but can sometimes be full-page such as the capture/camera UX
-* There's almost always some sort of navigation affordance - e.g. a "Continue" or "Submit" button, or card selection
-    * The navigation affordance triggers business logic (if any) and navigates to the destination screen

 # Architectural considerations
 * Allow for component re-use where practical